mighty-gerbils/gerbil/doc/guide/intro.md

  "path-to-module-file" ; file module, .ss extension optional
 ```

-As we can see, import allows macros to manipulate the import set
+As we can see, `import` allows macros to manipulate the import set
 of some import source (a module or another expansion).
 They can be defined with `defsyntax-for-import`
 An example macro is `only-in`, provided by the prelude:
 ```scheme
 (import (only-in :std/text/json read-json))
 ```
-Here we import form `:std/text/json` only the `read-json` procedure.
+Here we import from `:std/text/json` only the `read-json` procedure.

 Modules define the set of exported identifiers with the `export`
 special form, which must appear at module scope.